phpearth/stats/README.md

 Each post, each comment and each reply to comment in the group gets you one point.

+**What is the benefit of the points?**

+We could never possibly thank properly enough for contributions from members in this group.
+This group is all about open source spirit and helping others.
+These points will help you check your contribution activity in our group compared to other members and bring some fun in PHP back.
+Leetness in the universe is also not excluded for getting higher score than other members :)

 ## Installation

+If you want to install this application locally, do the following:

 1. Register Facebook Application